 Don’t drink too much.
 Becoming intoxicated on a date can lead to numerous negative outcomes.
 You want to have a clear head to decipher your feelings, and you want to be able to remember your conversation.
 Furthermore, getting sloppy on a date is never attractive.
 Limit one glass per hour, and drink lots of water.

-Don’t go over-the-top.
-I had a client show up on a first date with a bouquet of flowers, before he had even met her.
+Don’t go over the top.
+I had a client show up on a first date with a bouquet of flowers before he had even met her.
 Being overly ostentatious can intimidate, and leave your date feeling uneasy.
 Save the gift showering for down the road.

 Don’t brag.
-Of course you want your date to know all of the ways you’re great, but these things should be unveiled slowly, with time, and naturally within the conversation.
+Of course, you want your date to know all of the ways you’re great, but these things should be unveiled slowly, with time, and naturally within the conversation.

 Don’t have unrealistic expectations.
 There are people who expect perfection in others.
 Then there are people who expect others to acknowledge the perfection in themselves.
 Both scenarios are unrealistic.

-Is there a secret for effective dating?
+Is there a secret to effective dating?

 Yes!
-To lead a successful dating life, one in which you are constantly learning and improving and thriving, you must embody the following five qualities:
+To lead a successful dating life, one in which you are constantly learning and improving, and thriving, you must embody the following five qualities:

 - Patience: Learn to be patient in your dating life.